grgbr/enbox/sphinx/api.rst

 All priviledges, i.e. |capabilities(7)|, inherited from parent process will be dropped when running the program to isolate from «host», at next call to
 |execve(2)|.
 See section :ref:`sect-run_cmd` for additional informations about
-running a command with Enbox.
+running a command with Enbox_.

 Jail is instantiated according to properties set into a :c:type:`enbox_jail` structure allowing to specify among other things :